 Getting spending under control can bring peace of mind to your pocketbook, but it also makes it easier to save or pay down debt.

 Looking for more ways to save smart?
-SoFi Money® is a cash management account that has no account fees (subject to change).
+SoFi Checking and Savings® is a checking and savings account that has no account fees (subject to change).
 Plus, withdrawing cash is fee-free at 55,000+ ATMs worldwide to help make smart spending even easier.